 Is it true you offer free services?

-Through the generosity of our donors, the U.S. Cyber Dome is able to deliver best-in-class cybersecurity services at no charge.
+Through the generosity of our donors, the U.S. Cyber Dome is able to deliver best-in-class cybersecurity services to qualifying campaigns and party committees at no charge.

 For whom do you provide those services?

 U.S. political campaigns, beginning with 2020 U.S. Presidential Campaigns and soon expanding to U.S. Senate campaigns.
 We will evaluate future expansion to U.S. House campaigns, State campaigns, and election infrastructure over time.